 Interviews for short-listed applicants are held over 1-2 days.
-Each interviewee will be assigned a time slot of 45 minutes, and will be interviewed by a panel of 3-4 academics.
-During the interview the panel will ask questions about your work and skills, interest in the project you've applied for, any prior research undertaken and your part in that.
+Each interviewee will be assigned a formal interview time slot of 45 minutes.
+During the interview the panel (of 3-4 academics) will ask questions about your work and skills, interest in the project you've applied for, any prior research undertaken and your part in that.
 All interviews will be conducted by video meeting.

-25. What are the key dates for 2024-25 MRC LID Studentship applications?
+25. What are the key dates for 2025-26 MRC LID Studentship applications?